Zero-Server Analytics: How I Replaced a SaaS Bill with Netlify Functions and GitHub

 await store.set(`queue/${date}/${crypto.randomUUID()}.json`, entry);

-The rollup handler detects whether Netlify triggered it on schedule (via x-netlify-event: schedule) or I called it manually with a shared secret.
-Scheduled runs default to "yesterday"; manual runs accept a date override.
+The rollup handler knows whether Netlify triggered it on schedule (x-netlify-event: schedule) or I called it manually with a shared secret.
+Scheduled runs default to yesterday.
+Manual runs accept a date override.

 export const handler = schedule('0 5 * * *', rollupHandler);